Abu-Lut/Med-Logger/Readme.md

-What this code sample does:
+## Med Logger

+# Why I created this app

 This project was created for one simple reason: To help my grandmother take her medications on time, so I came up with a full-stack solution to ensure this.

+# What this code sample does:
 So the backend, does 2 things:
-1. Serves medication information to the front end
+1. Serves medication information to the front end (https://med-logger.herokuapp.com/)
 2. Sends notifications to a family telegram channel

 A Telegram bot API is used to send notifications to a=the telegram channel, if she forgets to update her medication status to "taken" in the website (hosted through heroku), this process repeats at 5 minute intervals until she takes her medication.